How do I view a site on your servers when the DNS points elsewhere?

 This is the recommended way to test and review your website content on our servers, even before the nameservers have been updated or if you have custom DNS entries pointing the site to another server.
 The instructions below should only be needed in unusual situations.

-However, customers occasionally need to test the site on our servers using the real “www.example.com” hostname, as if the nameservers had already been updated.
+Customers occasionally need to test the site on our servers using the real “www.example.com” hostname, even when the DNS nameservers point elsewhere (or recently pointed elsewhere and are still “cached” by your computer or ISP).
 For example, this is the only way to test an SSL certificate.
-It’s also needed if your site uses scripts that check the hostname and only work when accessed as https://www.example.com/, and not when accessed as https://example.com.customers.tigertech.net/.
+It’s also needed if your site uses scripts that check the hostname and only work when accessed as https://www.example.com/, and not when accessed using the temporary address of https://example.com.customers.tigertech.net/.

 It’s possible to access the site on our servers if you temporarily modify your own computer's “hosts” file.
 Doing so will force your computer to connect to our servers for that hostname, even though the rest of the world will still connect to the correct public server.